 1. Services rendered between OOOs: 100% advance payment

 2. Services rendered between OOOs in Euro: 50% advance payment

 A Russian OOO renders services to another Russian OOO for 2 000 EUR + VAT on the condition that 50% will be paid in advance and the remaining 50% will be made as a ﬁnal payment.
 The exchange rate for 1 EUR is 60 RUB at the time of the advance payment.
 While the services are being rendered, the exchange rate climbs to 65 RUB and when the outstanding payment is made, 1 EUR is equal to 70 RUB.

 3. Goods delivery between OOOs: 1/3 advance payment, 2/3 after delivery

 4. Import of goods: EXW with 50% advance payment, 50% after delivery

-This example deals with a delivery of goods in the amount of 100 000 EUR from a non-Russian company to a Russian OOO under shipping terms of “EXW” (Ex-Works) with 50% of the sum being paid in advance and 50% as a final payment.
+This example deals with a delivery of goods totalling 100 000 EUR from a non-Russian company to a Russian OOO under shipping terms of “EXW” (Ex-Works) with 50% of the sum being paid in advance and 50% as a final payment.
 The transportation cost to the border of the Customs Union is 500 000 RUB; the cost of the customs broker is 100 000 RUB.
-According to internal regulations, the transportation cost will be included into the value of goods.
+According to internal regulations, the transportation cost will be included in the value of the goods.
 The customs tariff is 15% and the import VAT rate is 18%.
 When the advance payment is made, the exchange rate for 1 RUB is 60 EUR.
 When the goods are delivered, it is 65 RUB and when the outstanding payment is made, 1 RUB is equal to 70 EUR.

 7. Employee salary calculations